openshift/training/beta-3-setup.md

       }
     }

-The above quota (simply called *quota*) defines limits for several resources.
+The above quota (simply called *test-quota*) defines limits for several resources.
 In other words, within a project, users cannot "do stuff" that will cause these resource limits to be exceeded.
+Since quota is enforced at the project level, it is up to the users to allocate resources (more specifically, memory and CPU) to their pods/containers.
+OpenShift will soon provide sensible defaults.

+* Memory

-The memory figure is in bytes, and it and CPU are somewhat self explanatory.
+    The memory figure is in bytes, but various other suffixes are supported (eg:
+    Mi (mebibytes), Gi (gibibytes), etc.

+* CPU

+    CPU is a little tricky to understand.
+The unit of measure is actually a "Kubernetes Compute Unit" (KCU, or "kookoo").
+The KCU is a "normalized" unit that should be roughly equivalent to a single hyperthreaded CPU core.
+    Fractional assignment is allowed.
+For fractional assignment, the **m**illicore may be used (eg: 200m = 0.2 KCU)

+More details on CPU will come in later betas and documentation.

 We will get into a description of what pods, services and replication controllers are over the next few labs.
 Lastly, we can ignore "resourcequotas", as it is a bit of a trick so that Kubernetes doesn't accidentally try to apply two quotas to the same namespace.

-**Note: CPU is not really all that self-explanatory.
-But we'll explain it eventually**

 ### Applying Quota to Projects
 At this point we have created our "demo" project, so let's apply the quota above